The Inside Story of Wu-Tang Clan's Single Copy Album You'll Never Hear

 It’s funny, neither Cilvaringz nor RZA really knew about KLF.
 KLF was quite a UK phenomenon I think.
 I told them the KLF story, but no matter how big an artist you are in rap, you don’t burn a million dollars.
 That’s the difference between a middle class art school approach to money and one that’s grafted up from the streets.
 You have to make your statement some other, but equally controversial, way.

-The idea that you are happy to pay $3 for a coffee but not for a tune is bonkers.
+The idea that you are happy to pay £3 for a coffee but not for a tune is bonkers.
 It’s insane.
-The internet was this mad, anarchic, democratizing force—from the very start, so much was freely shared.
+The internet was this mad, anarchic, democratising force – from the very start, so much was freely shared.
 Things have changed a little bit very recently, but back when we started the Once Upon A Time process it wasn’t like that at all.
 Spotify, for all its infinitesimal royalties, at least means artists are getting some money.

 It all comes down to the letter “s”: the difference between art and arts.
 Arts is inclusive of all forms of creativity.
 Art retreats into this elitist space.
 If you bang a couple of bin lids together, cover yourself in paint and video it, you could put that in the Tate.
 But if you’ve made a blinding tune, that’s not welcome.
 I don’t think music necessarily needs to be perceived as art, in that way.
 It doesn’t need to be sold at Christie’s Auction House.
 But I think we do need a little bit of a kick up the arse.